Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Numerical Experiments

-\textbf{Experiment Results.} Figure \ref{fig:samples_observationsmulti} displays the collocation grid points for \(m,u, V\) and the observation points for both \(m\) and \(V\).
-Figure \ref{multidimensionV} illustrates the discretized \(L^2\) errors \(\mathcal{E}(m^k, m^*)\), as defined in \eqref{eq:l2disc}.
-These errors measure the discrepancy between the approximated solution \(m^k\) at each \(k\)-th iteration and the exact solution \(m^*\) as shown in Figure \ref{Multidimensioninversefig1}, analyzed during the policy iterations and the application of the additive Schwarz method.
-This figure also includes the true solutions, the recovered results, and the pointwise error contours for the approximated functions of \(m\), \(u\), and \(V\).
-Table \ref{tablemulti} displays the numerical results for the variable \(\lambda\) utilizing various computational methods.
+\textbf{Experimental Results.} {Figure \ref{fig:samples_observationsmulti} displays the collocation sample points for \(m,u, V\) and the observation points for both \(m\) and \(V\).
+Figure \ref{multidimensionV} illustrates the discretized \(L^2\) errors \(\mathcal{E}_2(m^{(k)}, m^*)\), as defined in \eqref{eq:l2disc}.} \mathfix{These errors measure the discrepancy between the approximation \(m^{(k)}\) and the \mathfix{reference} solution \(m^*\) across the policy iterations and the additive Schwarz steps.
+Figure \ref{Multidimensioninversefig1} displays the reference solution \(m^*\), and the associated panels also include the reference solutions, the recovered results, and the {absolute }pointwise error contours for the approximated functions of \(m\), \(u\), and \(V\).} Table \ref{tablemulti} displays the numerical results for the variable \(\lambda\) utilizing various computational methods. {Moreover, Figure~\ref{Multidimensioninversefig5} shows that \mathfix{GPPI-AS} requires fewer outer iterations than GPPI to reach a comparable error level.
+The GPPI method requires 43 iterations and \(8.689~\mathrm{s}\), whereas the GPPI-AS method reaches a comparable level in 4 iterations and \(4.477~\mathrm{s}\).} {Table~\ref{2Dinverseoldnoise} summarizes the relative $L^1$, $L^2$, and $L^\infty$ reconstruction errors for the two-dimensional stationary test in \Cref{Twodimensioninverseold}.
+In this table, relative Gaussian noise following the model \eqref{eq:relnoise} is added to the observations of $m$ and $V$.
+These results exhibit the same qualitative behavior as in the one-dimensional case: larger noise levels $\tilde{\gamma}$ lead to larger errors.}

-The results confirm the ability to accurately recover the unknown function \(V\), the distribution \(m\), and the value function \(u\) with a limited set of observations.
-Moreover, as demonstrated in Figure~\ref{Multidimensioninversefig5}, the additive Schwarz method converges to the optimal solution more efficiently than the GPPI method.
-The GPPI method requires $10.667\,\mathrm{s}$ of running time, while the GPPI-AS method only takes $5.808\,\mathrm{s}$.
+To further compare the proposed method with an inverse-problem solver based on a different discretization strategy, Tables~\ref{2Dinverseoldnoise} and~\ref{tab:GN_comparison} report the relative recovery errors of $m$ under different noise levels.
+Table~\ref{2Dinverseoldnoise} shows the results of the proposed GPPI-based method, while Table~\ref{tab:GN_comparison} reports the results obtained by applying the monotone flow method of~\cite{yan2026globally} with a uniform finite-difference discretization under the same setting as the experimental setup.
+The two methods produce errors of the same order of magnitude.
+The monotone flow method is slightly more accurate in $L^1$ and $L^2$ at low noise levels, whereas the proposed GPPI-based method gives smaller $L^\infty$ errors and is more robust at higher noise levels.